leyi-z/clothes-shopping-rehab/READEME.md

 #### Heroku

-The api is deployed using Heroku.
+~~The api is deployed using Heroku.
 The host url is `csrp-deploy.herokuapp.com`.
-You can access the homepage with the url `https://csrp-deploy.herokuapp.com/`
+You can access the homepage with the url `https://csrp-deploy.herokuapp.com/`~~ The public host is no longer running.
+It can only be accessed locally.

 #### Tests